What is Nevus of Ota?

 Treatments for Nevus of Ota

-Dr. Paul Friedman and Dr. Jennifer Peterson utilize the latest laser procedures to treat Nevus of Ota.
+Dr. Paul Friedman utilizes the latest laser procedures to treat Nevus of Ota.
 As with all consultations, when a patient is considering treatment for Nevus of Ota with Q-switched lasers, our dermatologists will look at your skin and discuss the desired results with you.
-At the Dermatology and Laser Surgery Center, Q-Switched Alexandrite and Q-Switched Nd:YAG are ideal treatment methods for Nevus of Ota, as well as birthmarks and tattoo removal.
-In some cases, the Fraxel re:store laser may also be used alone or in combination with the Q-switched Nd:YAG laser for further improvement of the Nevus of Ota.
+At the Dermatology and Laser Surgery Center the Q-Switched Alexandrite is an ideal treatment method for Nevus of Ota, as well as birthmarks and tattoo removal.
+In some cases, the Fraxel re:store laser may also be used for further improvement of the Nevus of Ota.

 During the procedure, an anesthetic cream is used to minimize discomfort as the area is treated with the laser(s).
 Patients may experience some redness, swelling, or crusting of the area, which should be resolved within a few days from the procedure.
 The laser is designed to treat skin with a darker pigmentation, while leaving lighter tissues unaffected.
 Following the treatment sessions, the darker pigment in the treatment areas will fade, with significant improvement shown after each session.